wankdanker/node-discover/README.md

 	}

 ### advertise(objectToAdvertise)
-Advertise an object or message with each hello packet; this is completely arbitrary. make this object/message whatever you applies to your application that you want your nodes to know about the other nodes.
+Advertise an object or message with each hello packet; this is completely arbitrary.
+Make this object/message whatever applies to your application that you want your nodes to know about the other nodes.

 	var Discover = require('node-discover');
-	var d = new Discover();
+	var d = Discover();

 	d.advertise({
 		localServices : [